Croxteth: Education

-The area is serviced by two secondary schools (11-18); Dixons Croxteth Academy (mixed) and St John Bosco Arts College (Catholic Girls).
+The area is serviced by two secondary schools (11–18); Dixons Croxteth Academy (mixed) and St John Bosco Arts College (Catholic Girls).
 In 2010, a third school, Croxteth Community Comprehensive (Mixed), closed due to poor academic standards and falling pupils numbers, despite local protests and the school achieving higher academic standards in OFSTED reports and on average higher student grades than De La Salle.
 In June 2008 it was revealed a new £20m "super-school" would be built on the site of De La Salle.
 However, this proposal has since been scrapped.

 Notable residents

-Former England footballer Wayne Rooney and his wife Coleen (nee McLoughlin) grew up and met in the area.
+Former England footballer Wayne Rooney and his wife Coleen (née McLoughlin) grew up and met in the area.
 Coleen was a pupil at St John Bosco School and Wayne attended De La Salle School (now Dixons Croxteth Academy).

 One-time England footballer Francis Jeffers also attended De La Salle School.

 Distance runner Robert Pope, who became the first person to complete the 15,600-mile Forrest Gump run, was born and raised in the area.